 The court also must consider input from the victim as to hardship caused to the victim if interest on restitution is not imposed.
 The court may consider any other information the court believes, in the interest of justice, relates to the determination of whether or not to impose interest on restitution.

 Upon motion of an offender, a court may waive any interest imposed on restitution if the restitution principal has been paid in full.
 Without regard to whether restitution principal has been paid, after an offender's release from total confinement, the court may waive or reduce interest on restitution that accrued during incarceration if the offender does not have the current or likely future ability to pay.
 The prosecuting attorney must make reasonable efforts to notify the victim entitled to restitution of the hearing, and the court must consider any input from a victim on the impact of waiving restitution interest.

 Time Period for Enforcement of Legal Financial Obligations.

 A judgment for restitution and other LFOs may be enforced during the 10-year period following the offender's release from confinement or within 10 years of the judgment and sentence, whichever is later.
-The judgment may be extended by the court beyond the initial 10-year enforcement period only if the court finds that the offender has the current or likely future ability to pay the obligation.
-A person does not have the current ability to pay if the person is indigent as defined in the act.
+The judgment may be extended beyond the initial 10-year enforcement period only if the court finds that the offender has the current or likely future ability to pay.
+A person does not have the current ability to pay if the person is indigent.

-The new definition of "indigent" applies for purposes of LFO provisions, including:
+The new definition of "indigent" applies for purposes of the following provisions:

 Remission of Fines.